Dgab8898/Faithful_Exploratory_data_Visualisation/README.md

 # Statistical analysis_exploratory_data_visualisation_Old faithful

-This is a simple  exmple of exploratory data visualisation of faithful datasets using R programming packages. old faith[https://en.wikipedia.org/wiki/Old_Faithful is gresyer cone located in Wyoming USA].
+This is a simple  exmple of exploratory data visualisation of faithful datasets using R programming packages. [old faith](https://en.wikipedia.org/wiki/Old_Faithful is gresyer cone located in Wyoming USA).

 Data sources: the datasets are available in R Studio.